Digital divide: Economic gap in the United States

 During the mid-1990s, the United States Department of Commerce, National Telecommunications & Information Administration (NTIA) began publishing reports about the Internet and access to and usage of the resource.
 The first of three reports is titled "Falling Through the Net: A Survey of the "Have Nots" in Rural and Urban America" (1995), the second is "Falling Through the Net II: New Data on the Digital Divide" (1998), and the final report "Falling Through the Net: Defining the Digital Divide" (1999).
-The NTIA's final report attempted clearly to define the term digital divide as "the divide between those with access to new technologies and those without".
+The NTIA's final report attempted to define the term digital divide as "the divide between those with access to new technologies and those without".
 Since the introduction of the NTIA reports, much of the early, relevant literature began to reference the NTIA's digital divide definition.
 The digital divide is commonly defined as being between the "haves" and "have-nots".

 The U.S. Federal Communications Commission's (FCC) 2019 Broadband Deployment Report indicated that 21.3 million Americans do not have access to wired or wireless broadband internet.
 "Actual broadband unavailability and affordability issues may be underestimated in federal reports; independent and local studies suggest higher gaps.
-As of 2020, BroadbandNow, an independent research company studying access to internet technologies, estimated that the actual number of United States Americans without high-speed internet is twice that number.
-According to a 2021 Pew Research Center report, smartphone ownership and internet use has increased for all Americans, however, a significant gap still exists between those with lower incomes and those with higher incomes: U.S. households earning $100K or more are twice as likely to own multiple devices and have home internet service as those making $30K or more, and three times as likely as those earning less than $30K per year.
+As of 2020, BroadbandNow, an independent research company studying access to internet technologies, estimated that the actual number of Americans without high-speed internet is twice that number.
+According to a 2021 Pew Research Center report, smartphone ownership and internet use has increased for all Americans, however, a significant gap still exists between those with lower incomes and those with higher incomes: U.S. households earning $100,000 or more are twice as likely to own multiple devices and have home internet service as those making $30,000 or more, and three times as likely as those earning less than $30,000 per year.
 The same research indicated that 13% of the lowest income households had no access to internet or digital devices at home compared to only 1% of the highest income households.